-The impact of climate change, coupled with the diverse geography of Central Asia, ranging from mountains, steppes and deserts to large river systems, make this region particularly vulnerable to natural hazards.
+The region is particularly vulnerable to natural hazards.
+This is due to the impact of climate change, coupled with the diverse geography of Central Asia, ranging from mountains, steppes and deserts to large river systems.

 How are we helping?

-- clashes over water distribution along the border between Kyrgyzstan and Tajikistan
+- responding to the 2022 border conflict between Kyrgyzstan and Tajikistan

-Moreover, in 2021, the EU channelled more than 500,000 COVID-19 vaccine doses from Austria, Lithuania and Poland to Kyrgyzstan, Tajikistan and Uzbekistan through the EU Civil Protection Mechanism.
+Earlier in 2020, Austria, Lithuania and Poland provided half a million COVID-19 vaccine doses to Kyrgyzstan, Tajikistan and Uzbekistan through the EU Civil Protection Mechanism.